Cerebras/csl-examples/tutorials/14-loops/README.rst

 is the array to iterate on, which is followed by one or two values between ``|`` characters.
 If only one name is specified, like ``pe_x`` in the example, this name is a ``const`` variable whose value is set to each element of the array.
-If two names are specified, the second name is another ``const`` variable whoe value is set to the index of the array element.
+If two names are specified, the second name is another ``const`` variable whole value is set to the index of the array element.